PowerLedger/powr/docs/src/developing/on-chain-programs/overview.md

     - 4 bytes of padding
     - 32 bytes of the account public key
     - 32 bytes of the account's owner public key
-    - 8 bytes unsigned number of lamports owned by the account
+    - 8 bytes unsigned number of sparks (equivalent to lamports) owned by the account
     - 8 bytes unsigned number of bytes of account data
     - x bytes of account data
     - 10k bytes of padding, used for realloc